RodoJML/BIS04_UniversityCalendar_FinalProject/README.md

     Example: Java -jar /Users/rodo/Documents/Developer/Java/Finished\ Programs/CalendarioUniversitario.jar

-Since project development was for Spanish students and also professor, both the app and all code comments are in spanish.
+Since project development was for Spanish students and professor, both the app and all code comments are in spanish.